Siege of Kőszeg

 The exact outcome is unknown, since there are two versions which differ, depending on the source.
-In the first version, Nikola Jurišić rejected the offer to surrender on favourable terms; in the second version, the city was offered terms for a nominal surrender.
+In the first version, Nikola Jurišić rejected the offer to surrender on favourable terms; in the second version, the city was offered terms for a nominal surrender, which the garrison accepted.
 Suleiman, having been delayed nearly four weeks, withdrew at the arrival of the August rains, and did not continue towards Vienna as he had intended, but turned homeward.

 Suleiman secured his possession in Hungary by conquering several other forts, but after the Ottoman withdrawal, Habsburg Emperor Ferdinand I reoccupied some of the devastated territory.
 Following this, Suleiman and Ferdinand concluded a 1533 treaty of Constantinople that confirmed the right of John Zápolya as a king of all Hungary, but recognised Ferdinand's possession of some of the reoccupied territory.

 Background

 On 29 August 1526, at the Battle of Mohács, the Christian forces led by King Louis II were defeated by Ottoman forces led by Sultan Suleiman the Magnificent.
 Louis was killed in the battle, which resulted in the end of the independent Kingdom of Hungary as he died without an heir.
 Both the Kingdoms of Hungary and Croatia became disputed territories with claims from both the Habsburg and Ottoman empires.
-Habsburg Archduke and later Emperor from 1556, Ferdinand I, who was a brother of Holy Roman Emperor Charles V, married the sister of Louis II and was elected King by the nobles of both Hungary and Croatia.
+Habsburg Archduke and later Emperor from 1556, Ferdinand I, who was a brother of Holy Roman Emperor Charles V, had married the sister of Louis II and was elected King by the nobles of both Hungary and Croatia.

 The throne of Hungary became the subject of a dynastic dispute between Ferdinand and John Zápolya from Transylvania, since Suleiman had promised to make Zápolya the ruler of all Hungary.
 During Hungarian campaign of 1527–1528, Ferdinand captured Buda from John Zápolya in 1527, only to relinquish his hold on it in 1529 when an Ottoman counter-attack stripped Ferdinand of all his territorial gains during 1527 and 1528.
-The siege of Vienna in 1529 was the first attempt by Suleiman the Magnificent to capture the Austrian capital.
+The Siege of Vienna in 1529 was the first attempt by Suleiman the Magnificent to capture the Austrian capital.
 This siege signalled the pinnacle of Ottoman power and the maximum extent of Ottoman expansion in central Europe.